This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Citron Yellow

-Zinc chromate (may also have some chemical variations- see Artiscreation for more).
-This color is a dull yellow with a note of green leaning.
+Zinc chromate is dully yellow which is toxic and discontinued.
+This color has a note of green leaning in the yellow, but may change further due to lightfastness issues.
 It is rarely used in artists paint and is currently not used at all.
 We include it here as some vintage tubes may turn up.
 According to Colour Lex, "…it is not very lightfast and can change its colour to gray-green… research shows that it can also change its colour to dirty brown…"

 Vintage Zinc Yellow by Winsor and Newton